bradlys/checkin/readme.md

 # Check-In App

+### Status:
+Check-In App is currently abandoned.
+I would do more work on it but I've been consumed with other priorities.
+Currently, the project is in a date of disrepair and between deployment cycles.
+Normally, I would have branched off these things and it'd be no big deal but as the only developer I didn't bother.
+So while everything may technically work, there is a bunch of code in there that shouldn't be or is halfway done.
+Similarly, the "RESTful" nature of it isn't really 100% kosher.
+Normally, methods would actually use a get/put/post/update/whatever when hitting the API but I didn't cause reasons.
+Still, it's a valid API (cause I said so) and does the job.

 ## What is it?

 Check-In App (CIA) is a web application used to check-in customers at events an organization holds.